2024 Solar Incentives Guide for Romeoville, IL - Tax Credits & Rebates

 3. within the U.S.

-Specific incentives, including those run by the Illinois government or by your county/municipality, might have additional qualifications.
-Talk to your local Romeoville solar installer to learn more about what incentives your project will qualify for.
+Specific incentives, including those given out by the Illinois government or by your county/municipality, may have additional qualifications.
+Get in touch with your local Romeoville solar installer to find out what incentives your project will qualify for.

 If I trade in my appliances for ones that can use solar energy, are there credits that I can claim?